thoth-tech/documentation/docs/Company Tasks/Task 2.3P/Task 2.3P.md

 ### Aims for Trimester

-The primary aim of this trimester is to enhance the exisitng application to accomodate cross-platform compatibility.
-This will include developing methods to faciliate the compilation of games on the host machine.
+The aim of this trimester is to enhance the existing application to accommodate cross-platform compatibility.
+This will include developing methods to facilitate the compilation of games on the host machine.
 Access to the game library will be offered through the platform where the user can configure settings and select and play their desired game.
 If time permits, a physical Arcade Machine will be designed and manufactured however the software platform is the primary focus for the trimester.

 ### Deliverables

 #### Short-term

-o Decoupling functional behaviour and modularising existing software o Adding support for all three major operating systems o Adding support for locally compiled games on the host machine o Completion of an options menu o Discussing and agreeing upon a programming convention and style o Addressing style inconsistencies throughout the project’s source code o Producing documentation around the project
+o Decoupling functional behaviour and modularising existing software
+o Adding support for all three major operating systems
+o Adding support for locally compiled games on the host machine
+o Completion of an options menu
+o Discussing and agreeing upon a programming convention and style
+o Addressing style inconsistencies throughout the project’s source code
+o Producing documentation around the project

 #### Long-term